MohamedEmary/00-odin-notes/js-path/intermediate-html-and-css/advanced-selectors.md

 Using these pseudo-elements this way would give us this result:

 `Let’s HELLO BEFORE "say hello" HELLO AFTER to this span!`

+Read Shay Howe’s [article on Complex Selectors](https://learn.shayhowe.com/advanced-html-css/complex-selectors/).
+This covers most of the content of this lesson in a bit more detail.
+As stated in their article, they sometimes use a single colon instead of a double one for pseudo-elements.
+Please keep in mind that the double colon is now the standard.